MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Short Description

-Describes the Windows PowerShell execution policies and explains how to manage them.
+Describes the PowerShell execution policies and explains how to manage them.

 ## Long Description

-Windows PowerShell execution policies let you determine the conditions under which Windows PowerShell loads configuration files and runs scripts.
+PowerShell execution policies let you determine the conditions under which PowerShell loads configuration files and runs scripts.

 You can set an execution policy for the local computer, for the current